georgercarder/someLibs/README.md

     -- efficiently pack/unpack arrays of various types

-this repo started with the statement:

-`compress the shit out of a bytes array. in this case "shit" is "zeros".`

 not audited. use at your own risk.

 Support my work on this library by donating ETH or other coins to